Ria424/developers-animatesdk-docs/Document_object/Document45.md

 #### Usage

-document.description
+Document.description

 #### Description

-Property; `string`; a string that is equivalent to the Description field in the Accessibility panel.
+Property; `string`; A string that is equivalent to the Description field in the Accessibility panel.
 The description is read by the screen reader.

 #### Example